The Elan Links Team

 She is looking forward to talking to everyone who knows this special place and recording the stories, traditions and features of Elan Valley so others can enjoy them too.

-Rebecca Pursch is Administrator for the Elan Links scheme.
-Her role is to support the team with administrative tasks.
+Rebecca Pursch is the finance officer for the Elan Links scheme.

 Rebecca has a background in administration, project work and accounts in private sector organisations, as well as volunteering in conservation organisations.
 Originally from the Cotswolds, Rebecca now lives locally in the Elan Valley.